-Employers who wish to transfer an employee with specialized knowledge to the US after working overseas for the company for one year of the last three years may facilitate the L-1B process.
+Employers who wish to transfer an employee with specialized knowledge to the US after working overseas for the company for one year in the last three years may facilitate the L-1B process.

 Specialized knowledge means either special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures

 What are the Requirements for the L-1 Visa?

 The requirements for the L-1 Visa include that you must have worked outside the United States for one full year within the preceding three years on a full-time basis.
 You must have worked for a "qualifying organization" outside the United States as an executive, manager, or possess "specialized knowledge".

 You must ensure that you are being transferred to the United States to work for a new or existing US business that is either a subsidiary, branch or affiliate of the foreign company.